-Parks & Administration FTE GVRD FTE Positions Nationally FTE Positions Overage/Deficit

-Parks and Facilities 20.4 27% 35 45% -14.6 FTE

-Recreation Services 44.6 60% 24 31% +20.6 FTE

-Administration 8.6 12% 14 18% -5.4 FTE

-Capital Development 1.0 1% 02 3% -1.0 FTE

-Other 0 0% 02 3% -2.0 FTE

-Total 74.6 100% 77 FTE 100% -2.4 FTE
+Parks & Administration FTE GVRD FTE Po sitions National FTE Posit Overage/Deficit Parks and Facilities 20.4 27% 35 45% -14.6 FTE Recreation Services 44.6 60% 24 31% +20.6 FTE Administration 8.6 12% 14 18% -5.4 FTE Capital Development 1.0 0 1% 02 3% 3% -1.0 FTE Other 0 0% 02 3% -2.0 FTE Total 74.6 100% 77 FTE 100% -2.4 FTE

 It is important to consider the market based/entrepreneurial manner in which recreation programs are offered and that part-time positions are often hired in response to a community's willingness to pay for additional services.
 This is especially true for the GVRD.
-The District's recreation programs enjoyed a direct cost recovery in 2019 of 79 percent, which suggests that the recreation division is not over-staffed.
+The District's recreation programs enjoyed a direct cost recovery in 2019 of 79% and does not suggest that the recreation division is overstaffed.

-To operate more effectively in the future and to implement the master plan recommendations, the District will need to add positions to supplement existing staff.
-This will ensure that staffing resource levels can maintain existing and new facilities, programs, and services at or above acceptable standards.
+To operate more effectively in the future and to implement the master plan recommendations, the District will need to add additional positions to supplement existing staff.
+This will ensure that staffing resource levels can maintain existing and new facilities, programs and services at or above acceptable standards.

-The District should look to increase FTEs in parks and facilities, and administration.
+The District should look to increase FTE in parks and facilities, and administration.
 In total, to maintain the high-quality services and parks that District residents enjoy, 6-8 additional FTEs will be needed during the next ten years as the master plan is implemented.
 Ideal staffing needs would include the following positions:

-- 2 Full Time Maintenance Workers 1 (+Benefits) - 2 Full Time Maintenance Workers 2 (+Benefits) - 2 Park Time Visitor Services/Park Compliance positions - 1 Full Time HR Assistant - 1 FTE Marketing/Social Media Coordinator - 1 FTE Parks and Maintenance Operations Manager (to support Maintenance Superintendent)
+- 2 Full Time Maintenance Worker 1 (+Benefits) - 2 Full Time Maintenance Worker 2 (+Benefits) - 2 Park Time Visitor Services/Park Compliance positions - 1 Full Time HR Assistant - 1 FTE Marketing/Social Media Coordinator - 1 FTE Parks and Maintenance Operations Manager (to support Maintenance Superintendent)